ionos-cloud/ionosctl/docs/subcommands/volume-create.md

   -p, --password string            Initial password to be set for installed OS.
 Works with public Images only.
 Not modifiable.
 Password rules allows all characters from a-z, A-Z, 0-9
   -q, --quiet                      Quiet output
-      --ram-hot-plug               It is capable of memory hot plug (no reboot required) --size string                The size of the Volume in GB. e.g.: 10 or 10GB.
+      --ram-hot-plug               It is capable of memory hot plug (no reboot required) --size string                The size of the Volume in GB. e.g.: --size 10 or --size 10GB.
 The maximum Volume size is determined by your contract limit (required) (default "10")
       --ssh-keys strings           SSH Keys of the Volume -t, --timeout int                Timeout option for Request for Volume creation [seconds] (default 60) --type string                Type of the Volume (default "HDD")